geo196/Home_Service_Robot/README.md

    └── README.md
 ```

-We need to import and install a few more packages the simulation of the project:
+We need to import and install a few more packages for the simulation of the project:
 - gmapping: http://wiki.ros.org/gmapping
 - turtlebot_teleop: http://wiki.ros.org/turtlebot_teleop
 - turtlebot_rviz_launchers: http://wiki.ros.org/turtlebot_rviz_launchers